kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 That reminded me of programming rule number one: start simple and try to stay simple.
 It will become complex fast enough.

 So from this reason alone I would object to introduce a trigger, although I admit that this solution looks very elegant.
-The second reason is that I have to change my PHP code.
+The second reason is that I had to change my PHP code.

 I had been lazy and did not list the columns when doing an insert, as I listed all the values anyway.
 Now my database had one more column, so these commands didn't work anymore.
 Okay, I changed everything in two PHP files, but then it turned out that I also had to change a shell script as well.
 At this point I hesitated.